6. Character vectors#

 Note

 Like many other string operations in base R, these functions perform very simple character substitutions.
 They might not be valid in natural language processing tasks.
-For instance, groß is not converted to GROSS, the correct case folding in German.
+For instance, groß is not converted to GROSS, being the correct case folding in German.

 Moreover, chartr translates individual characters: